Appreciating Bonsai

 Branches, Edaburi (Gracefully-Shaped Branches)

 The branches growing out of the trunk form the outline of a bonsai.
-One of the criteria of a quality bonsai is branches arranged in a pleasing balance without any ungraceful imi-eda, or faulty branches.
-Defoliated branches in winter are also beautiful as one can see each individual delicate branch.
+One of the criteria for a quality bonsai is branches arranged in a pleasing balance without any ungraceful imi-eda, meaning “faulty branches”.
+Defoliated branches in winter are also beautiful, as one can see each individual delicate branch.

 -